Title - Research Guide

 Survived the War?

 The Absent Voters List for 1918 is a valuable yet under-used resource and is often available at public libraries.
-Anyone who was eligible to vote in 1918 but was absent because of wartime service can be found listed alongside his permanent address, army number, rank and battalion or regiment.
+Anyone who was eligible to vote in 1918 but was absent because of wartime service can be found listed alongside his permanent address, service number, rank and battalion or regiment.
 The Accrington 1918 Absent Voters List is available here.

-Further details on researching WW1 Army service records are available in the information leaflet Soldiers' Papers.
 The National Archives also provide a list of independent researchers.

 Died in the War?

 Local newspapers of the time generally published biographical sketches of the local killed, missing and wounded, often together with a photograph.
 Microfilm copies of the Accrington Observer & Times and Accrington Gazette can be consulted at Accrington Library, the Sheffield & Rotherham Independent, Sheffield Daily Telegraph and The Star at Sheffield Library and the Barnsley Chronicle and Barnsley Times at Barnsley Library.
+Wartime editions of the Burnley Express and Burnley News can be searched and read (£) online through find my past.

 Accrington Library also has on file personal details of the more than 850 Accrington Pals who died during the war.